illuminatedwax/pesterchum/readme.txt

 Tabbed Conversations: Turns tabbed conversations on and off.
 Don't worry if you do this in the middle of a conversation, PC will save them for you.

 Sounds On: Uncheck to shut it the fuck up.

+Hide Offline Chums: Turning this option on will hide all offline chums off your chumroll.

 MEMOS: Opens the Memo list as above.